 AWS provides extensive networking capabilities to connect resources, build secure architectures, and optimize performance.
 Amazon Virtual Private Cloud (VPC) enables businesses to create isolated virtual networks with complete control over IP addressing, subnets, routing, and security settings.
 AWS also offers a variety of networking services, such as Elastic Load Balancing, Amazon Route 53, and AWS Direct Connect.

 Security is a top priority for AWS.
 The platform provides a wide range of security services and features to protect applications, data, and infrastructure.
 AWS Identity and Access Management (IAM) allows businesses to manage user access and permissions effectively.
-AWS Web Application Firewall (WAF) protects web applications from common exploits and vulnerabilities.
+The AWS Web Application Firewall (WAF) protects web applications from common exploits and vulnerabilities.

 AWS Solutions for Businesses